team-brh/game-servers/Readme.md

-Team-BRH - Open Source Game Servers Hosting
+Team-BRH - Open Source Game Server Hosting
 ===========================================
 This repository is used to build the games servers hosted by the Bar Room Heroes community.